rclone/rclone/MANUAL.md

       --vfs-read-chunk-size SizeSuffix         Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix   If greater than --vfs-read-chunk-size, double the chunk size after each chunk read, until the limit is reached. 'off' is unlimited. (default off)
-      --vfs-read-wait duration                 Time to wait for in-sequence read before seeking. (default 20ms) --vfs-write-back duration                Time to writeback files after last use when using cache. (default 5s) --vfs-write-wait duration                Time to wait for in-sequence write before giving error. (default 1s) --volname string                         Set the volume name.
+      --vfs-read-wait duration                 Time to wait for in-sequence read before seeking. (default 20ms) --vfs-used-is-size rclone size           Use the rclone size algorithm for Used size.
+      --vfs-write-back duration                Time to writeback files after last use when using cache. (default 5s) --vfs-write-wait duration                Time to wait for in-sequence write before giving error. (default 1s) --volname string                         Set the volume name.
 Supported on Windows and OSX only.